werckme/werckmeister/manual.md

 ##### Nested Tuplets

-You are also able to write nested tuplets, as in the example below.
+You are also able to write nested tuplets:

 ![a example of nested tuplets](https://raw.githubusercontent.com/SambaGodschynski/werckmeister/master/assets/blackpages.png)